 3 mg of Thiamine

 Also known as B1, thiamine plays a big part in your baby’s development.
 This mineral converts carbohydrates into energy for you and your baby.
 It also helps your nervous system, muscles, and the heart.
-Fortified foods such bread, cereal, whole grains, and beans have thiamine.
+Fortified foods such as bread, cereal, whole grains, and beans have thiamine.

 2 mg of Riboflavin